- Creighton University, J.D. 1986, cum laude

 “Our other new area of expertise is bad medical devices and pharmaceuticals/drugs, either as a defect in design, manufacturing or marketing these defective products,” said Kelley.
 “Medical device and drug liability began to grow with bad breast implants, bad birth control devices and bad drug side-effects.
 There have been a lot of drug and device injury cases in the last 15-20 years, and these cases are national multi-district litigation groups that require specific expertise.
 Drug companies rush to take products and devices to the market and they don’t do the proper required testing they used to do.
 We are one of very few firms in Nebraska and Iowa that deal with complex cases on a national level.”

-He enjoys riding on his Harley Street Glide Special, bicycling with the Dundee Chain Gang, frequenting live music/concerts, watching the sports of his alma maters and being involved with his Saint Margaret Mary parish events, as well as serving on many non-profit and charitable boards around the metro.
-His passion remains helping injured people heal, and then get the fair and proper compensation for the damages they suffered due to the carelessness of others!
+He enjoys riding on his Harley’s, bicycling with the Dundee Chain Gang, frequenting live music/concerts, watching the sports of his alma maters and being involved with his Saint Margaret Mary parish events, as well as serving on many non-profit and charitable boards around the metro.
+His passion remains helping injured people heal, and then getting his clients the fair and proper compensation for the damages they suffered due to the carelessness of others!